 - Benefits eligibility: Participants in the retirement program will maintain benefits eligibility until they retire.
 Active, paid faculty members do not have access to Rice Retirement 401(a) funds during the phase-out period, per the retirement plan document.
-However, active faculty over age 59 ½ may access their voluntary, 403(b) savings at any time without penalty, and may use these funds to supplement salary during the phase-out period.
+However, active faculty over age 59 ½ may access their voluntary 403(b) savings at any time without penalty and may use these funds to supplement their salary during the phase-out period.

 - Sabbatical leave of absence: Faculty with at least 6 semesters accrued toward sabbatical as of June 30 of the calendar year in which they commence phased retirement will be eligible to apply for no more than one semester of sabbatical during the phased retirement period at the salary rate in the sabbatical policy.
 No sabbatical credit will be earned during the phased retirement period.
 However, should you opt to retire on June 30 of the current calendar year, you would not be eligible for a sabbatical since faculty must return to Rice for at least one year following a sabbatical.
 The terms of the sabbatical should be confirmed in writing at the time the faculty member signs the retirement agreement.